duangle/scopes/extras/vscode/scopes/README.md

-# bangra README
+# Scopes README

-Official support for the Bangra programming language and infrastructure.
+Official support for the Scopes programming language and infrastructure.

 ## Features

 This is an early release.
 Right now, only basic syntax highlighting is available.

 ## Release Notes

+### 0.10.0

+* Formerly Bangra, renamed to Scopes.
+* File extension changed from ".b" to ".sc".
+* Added more keywords.

 ### 0.9.0